matt-fonto/redux-cart-project/README.md

 # Technologies used
 * React to build the App
-* Redux to globally centralized the states in the application
+* Redux to globally centralize the states in the application
 * Netlify to host the App

 # Final Project Link